jayceexu/VirtualSensors/README.md

 The research project for SenseWear.

-file `config.xml` is the example for metaprogram files, which allows users to customize the way to use wearable sensors for smartphone apps.
+file `metaprogram.xml` is the example for metaprogram files, which allows users to customize the way to use wearable sensors for smartphone apps.